 Argentina's e-invoicing framework is undergoing rapid change across 2025 and 2026.
 The following timeline consolidates every major regulatory milestone into a single reference, with the General Resolution or Decree behind each change and the practical steps practitioners need to take.

-January 2025: Itemized Tax Disclosure for Large Companies General Resolution 5614/2024 requires large taxpayers (grandes contribuyentes) to itemize VAT, internal taxes, and other indirect taxes as separate line items on all invoices.
-Companies in this category must update their billing systems to break out each tax component individually rather than embedding taxes in unit prices.
-ERP tax configuration tables and invoice templates need modification before the enforcement date.
+January 2025: Itemized Tax Disclosure for Large Companies General Resolution 5614/2024 requires large taxpayers (grandes contribuyentes) to itemize VAT, internal taxes, and other indirect taxes as separate line items on all invoices, rather than embedding taxes in unit prices.

-April 2025: Universal Tax Itemization and Exchange Rate Fields General Resolution 5616/2024 extends the itemization requirement from January to all taxpayers, regardless of size.
-Every invoice issued from April onward must display VAT and indirect taxes as discrete fields.
+April 2025: Universal Tax Itemization and Exchange Rate Fields General Resolution 5616/2024 extends the itemization requirement to all taxpayers regardless of size.
 The same resolution mandates that Type A, B, C, and E invoices include the applicable exchange rate when the transaction involves foreign currency.
-Practitioners need to confirm their invoicing software populates the exchange rate field automatically from ARCA's published rates, and that tax breakdowns appear on all document types.
-Client advisory notices should go out well before April, particularly to small and medium taxpayers who may not have tracked the January large-company rollout.

-November 2025: IVA Simple (Form F.2051) Becomes Mandatory Pre-filled VAT returns through the IVA Simple regime become mandatory for all applicable taxpayers via Form F.2051.
-This form draws directly from data already submitted through Libro IVA Digital, meaning the tax authority auto-populates purchase and sales VAT figures from the e-invoice record.
-The practical impact is significant: discrepancies between filed invoices and declared VAT become immediately visible to ARCA.
-Accountants must reconcile Libro IVA Digital entries continuously throughout each tax period rather than adjusting figures at filing time.
-Any invoices with incorrect tax treatment or missing data will surface as mismatches in the pre-filled return.
+November 2025: IVA Simple (Form F.2051) Becomes Mandatory Pre-filled VAT returns through IVA Simple become mandatory for all applicable taxpayers via Form F.2051.
+The form draws directly from Libro IVA Digital data, meaning discrepancies between filed invoices and declared VAT become immediately visible to ARCA.

 December 2025: Type M Invoices Eliminated General Resolution 5762/2025 retires Type M invoices entirely, replacing them with standard Type A invoices.
-Taxpayers previously subject to the withholding and perception regime tied to Type M documents will now issue Type A invoices under revised conditions.
 Billing systems must remove Type M as a document class and remap any automated logic that triggered Type M issuance.
-Accountants managing clients who were assigned to Type M should verify their updated fiscal status in ARCA's registry and adjust withholding configurations accordingly.

-June 2026: CAEA Restricted to Emergency Contingency Use General Resolution 5785 restricts the Anticipated Electronic Authorization Code (CAEA) to emergency contingency situations only.
-Businesses that currently use CAEA for routine invoicing must migrate entirely to real-time CAE authorization before June.
-This affects retailers, gas stations, and high-volume issuers who relied on CAEA's batch-style pre-authorization.
-System architecture changes are required: point-of-sale and invoicing platforms must support synchronous web service calls to ARCA for every invoice, with CAEA available only as a fallback when connectivity fails.
-Load testing and failover planning should be completed well ahead of the deadline.
+June 2026: CAEA Restricted to Emergency Contingency Use General Resolution 5785 restricts CAEA to emergency contingency situations only.
+Businesses using CAEA for routine invoicing must migrate to real-time CAE authorization.
+Point-of-sale and invoicing platforms must support synchronous web service calls to ARCA for every invoice, with CAEA available only as a connectivity fallback.

-July 2026: Financial Sector E-Invoicing and Auto-Populated VAT Declarations Starting July 2026, e-invoicing becomes mandatory for financial institutions, bringing banks and insurance companies fully into the electronic regime.
-Simultaneously, ARCA will begin generating auto-populated VAT declarations derived directly from e-invoice data submitted across the economy.
-Finance teams in newly covered institutions need full e-invoicing infrastructure operational by this date.
-For all taxpayers, the auto-populated declarations mean that ARCA's records effectively become the primary VAT ledger.
-Any corrections must be made at the invoice level before the declaration period closes.
+July 2026: Financial Sector E-Invoicing and Auto-Populated VAT Declarations E-invoicing becomes mandatory for financial institutions (banks, insurance companies).
+Simultaneously, ARCA will generate auto-populated VAT declarations derived directly from e-invoice data across the economy — corrections must be made at the invoice level before the declaration period closes.

 This timeline reflects published resolutions as of early 2026.
 ARCA continues to issue regulatory updates, and practitioners should monitor the official gazette and ARCA's resolution feed for additional changes that may affect intermediate deadlines or technical specifications.